 - If your case involves injury to a dog, see When a Dog Is Injured or Killed

-Virginia holds a person legally liable for a dog bite if the person's negligence or violation of an animal control law caused the bite to happen.
+Virginia holds a person legally liable for a dog bite if the person owns the dog and knew or should have known it previously bit or acted like it wanted to bite a person, or if the person's negligence or violation of an animal control law caused the bite to happen.
 Unfortunately this is one of the states that does not have a strict liability dog bite statute.

 An “owner” is “any person who: (i) has a right of property in an animal; (ii) keeps or harbors an animal; (iii) has an animal in his care; or (iv) acts as a custodian of an animal.”
 Va.
 Code § 3.2-6500.